Australian citizenship ceremony

 Citizenship ceremonies

-Council hosts citizenship ceremonies on behalf of the Department of Home Affairs.
-To become an Australian citizen you must attend your citizenship ceremony and make a pledge.
+Council hosts citizenship ceremonies for the Department of Home Affairs.
+To become an Australian citizen you must attend your ceremony and make a pledge.

 The ceremony includes: